sulaimanh/ChewCrew/README.md

 On this page, every crew the user is a part of is presented on the screen.
 Users can also search through the search bar for a specific crew.

 ### Crew Functionality
-- The creator of the crew is able of posting updates for all the users to see.
+- The creator of the Crew is able of posting updates for all the users to see.
+- The creator of the Crew is also able to edit the Crew.
 - Only the creator of the crew is able to create an event.
 - Each user is capable of joining or leaving a crew.
+- A list of members of the crew is presented on the page
 - When a user joins a crew, they will then be able to see all of the events of that specific crew.
 - For each event, a user can join or leave an event.
 A user can also submit a dish they would like to bring to an event